eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 $$t\to\infty$$ term, the inflation fixed point $$\alpha^\star$$ approaches zero, so $$s^\star\to1$$.
-Ethereum would undergo cycles of inflation/deflation which we expect to die down, until an "L2 future" is reached.
+Ethereum would undergo cycles of inflation/deflation which we expect to die down, until an "L2 future" is reached, which we'll discuss next time.
 This is the scenario, recognized by many others where most Ether is staked, with the majority used for settlement of L2 rollups.